move-up-icon

 BobaBNB

-Getting started with BobaBNB on Binnance chain
+Getting started with BobaBNB on Binance chain

 Using Web3 can be quite intimidating from time to time.
 Boba is here to help with answering communities' most frequently asked questions.

-What is Boba?
+What is Boba Network?

 Boba is an advanced layer 2 scaling solution that uses the Optimistic Rollup framework, to reduce transaction fees, increase throughput, and expand the capabilities of smart contracts on multiple (EVM) based blockchains.
 While maintaining the same level of security of the underlying blockchain, known as the base layer.
 Boba aims to become the universal scaling platform for all blockchains.
 Learn more about Boba's vision.